 For new apps created with

-For existing apps or packages, take these steps to enable these lints:
+For existing apps or packages, you can enable these lints via:

 In a terminal, located at the root of your package, run this command: